eckardm/mmdp-workshop/outline.md

   1. Ourselves
   2. Structured data
   3. Why this is important
+    * Messy data is a fact of life, but boring work is not
+    * It's easier/more efficient (you're time is valuable)
+    * Do more than you could manually
+    * Kind of fun
   4. Disclaimer
   5. How to approach these kinds of problems
-    * Think like a computer
+    * Think like a computer, break it down into individual steps (not one big problem)
     * You will make mistakes
     * Backups!
 Did I mention backups?